 This question may not be important to small/midsize customers who have not used APO and are looking forward to moving to IBP.
-However for most of the current APO customers this questions\ is relevant to understand if they can move their entire planning to IBP or would need to run both the systems in parallel.
-Currently, most of the APO customers are running in an hybrid mode, where in they are using both IBP and APO in parallel for different purposes.
+However, for most current APO customers, this questions is relevant to understand if they can move their entire planning to IBP or would need to run both the systems in parallel.
+Currently, most of the APO customers are running in a hybrid mode, wherein they are using both IBP and APO in parallel for different purposes.

 Having worked closely in both APO and IBP spaces for several years with multiple implementations, we would like to provide our perspective on this topic.
 As a caveat, we would like to mention that, since the IBP space has been changing drastically with every release, this information is mostly true for current release and would likely change in future.

-SAP has been consolidating most of the APO / ECC/IBP platform in the core of S/4 and IBP.
-As part of this, SAP is also redesigning the business processes, the underlying system architecture , the user interfaces and cross application integration.
-IBP for examples offers lots of enhancements in terms of performance, usability, analytics and reporting and new features hitherto not existing in APO.
+SAP has been consolidating most of the APO/ECC/IBP platform in the core of S/4 and IBP.
+As part of this, SAP is also redesigning the business processes, underlying system architecture, user interfaces, and cross-application integration.
+IBP, for example, offers lots of enhancements in terms of performance, usability, analytics, reporting, and new features hitherto not existing in APO.
 Hence, the decision to replace APO should not be driven by the functionality alone, but keeping in view of all the other factors.